gacerioni/redis-quick-cluster-bootstrapper/README.md

 2. Start the cluster on ports 7000, 7001, and 7002.
 3. Verify the cluster setup and perform basic tests.

-## Go Demo

-This repository includes a Go demo program that creates a Redis cluster from scratch (testcontainers) and interacts with the Redis cluster.\
-It uses testcontainers.com to run my custom redis oss image, in order to illustrate how we could run this from a CI Pipeline.

-Please remember that if you were using Harness or Drone.io, this would be a simple Background Service step.

-### Running the Go Demo

-1. Navigate to the `go-demo` directory:
-    ```bash
-    cd go-demo-testcontainers
-    ```

-2. Fetch Go dependencies:
-    ```bash
-    go mod tidy
-    ```

-3. Run the demo program:
-    ```bash
-    go run main.go
-    ```

 #### Important Note: